zgoad1/VILE/README.md

 ## Bugs

 **- A -**
-- Unpossessing enemies whilst attacking with them is problematic

 **- B -**
 - Flash eye's PlayerUpdate is wacky (no deltatime, can't stop)
 - turning does not use deltatime
+- Unpossessing enemies whilst attacking with them was problematic and given a hasty fix
 - sprinting out of an enemy still doesn't always align you with the direction you're facing

 **- C -**